• Skip to primary navigation

 Pin Recipe

-This Lemon Curd Cheesecake layers a crunchy graham cracker crust beneath a smooth, tangy cheesecake filling and finishes with a glossy layer of lemon curd and whipped cream.
-The contrast of creamy, tart curd and soft cheesecake with a bit of crust gives a satisfying texture in every bite.
-Chill it overnight for clean slices and full flavor.
+My recipe for lemon cheesecake with lemon curd has a crunchy graham cracker crust beneath the smooth, tangy cheesecake filling with tons of flavor.
+Once the baked cheesecake cools, it's finished with a glossy layer of homemade lemon curd (or store-bought) and whipped cream.
+The contrast of creamy, tart curd and soft cheesecake with a bit of crunchy crust is such a satisfying texture.
+For best results, chill it overnight for clean slices and maximum flavor.

 • Total Time: 7 Hours 30 Minutes